 I am an avid reader, loving all genres, although I have a particular love for detective stories or period dramas.
 I am lucky enough to live in part of the world that seems to have a castle, manor house or Roman ruin everywhere I look!
 This has fed my love of history, and my family and I are often out exploring or researching historical stories.
 I also love myths and legends and how they can be tied into historical facts.

-I have two teenage daughters who keep me busy and active, one sharing my love of literature and the other sharing my love of history.
+I have two teenage children who keep me busy and active, one sharing my love of literature and the other sharing my love of history.
 In any spare time, I can usually be found drawing, mostly charcoal portraits, some of which I have been fortunate enough to have displayed in art shows.
 I also teach art and I am in my own right a portrait artist.